-Our SEND Information Report details the provision that we provide within the school and nursery plus the services that we access in order to make the best endeavours to meet the needs of all children within the school, including those with additional needs and disabilities.
+Our SEND Information Report details the provision that we provide within the school and the services that we access in order to make the best endeavours to meet the needs of all children within the school, including those with additional needs and disabilities.

-Tintagel Primary School and Nursery are mainstream settings which is part of the Aspire Multi Academy Trust.
+Tintagel Primary is a mainstream primary school which is part of the Aspire Multi Academy Trust.
 We have the provision to meet the needs of children within the four areas of need identified in the Special Educational Needs and Disability Code of Practice (January 2015), these being: Cognition and Learning needs; Social, Mental & Emotional Health needs; Communication & Interaction needs; Sensory and / or Physical needs.